-Figure 95: CityGML export preferences – Appearance.
+Figure 96: CityGML export preferences – Appearance.

-Per default, both appearance information and texture image files associated with the city objects in the 3D City Database are exported to the target CityGML dataset [1].
-Alternatively, the user can choose to only export appearance information without writing texture images or to even suppress any appearance information.
+Per default, both appearance information and texture image files associated with the city objects in the 3D City Database are exported [1].
+Alternatively, the user can choose to only export the appearance information without storing the texture files or even to not export appearances at all.

-When exporting texture files, the two additional options Overwrite existing texture files and Generate unique texture filenames influence the way in which texture files are written to the file system [1].
+When exporting texture files, two additional options Overwrite existing texture files and Generate unique texture filenames influence the way in which texture files are written to the file system [1].

 Overwrite existing texture files Texture files are stored in a separate folder of the file system.
 Before exporting a texture image file into this folder, the Importer/Exporter can check whether a file of the same filename already exists in this folder.
 In this case, the existing file will be kept if this option is not enabled.
 Otherwise, and per default, there is no check and a texture file of the same name will be overwritten (if it exists).